jorgelbg/dashflare/README.md

 This is a list of the environment variables that are needed for the Dashflare edge worker to generate the events:

+We extract the country name from your visitor's requests.
+We also provide additional geolocation capabilities via the integration with the [ipinfo.io] API.

-* `IPINFO`: [ipinfo.io] is used to capture the geolocation data from the website visitors.
+* `IPINFO`: (optional) [ipinfo.io] is used to capture additionl geolocation data from the website visitors.
 You should be able to register at [ipinfo.io] and get an access token.
 The [ipinfo.io] free tier allows up to 50,000 requests per month to their API, which should be enough to get you started.
 A paid subscription will increase the max number of API calls allowed.
-* `CLIENT_ID`: If you're self hosting Dashflare, `CLIENT_ID` can be omitted, or be set to any value.
+* `CLIENT_ID`: If you're self hosting Dashflare, `CLIENT_ID` can be omitted, or set to any value.
   By default it is set to `fake` in [`.envrc.example`](./.envrc.example).
 * `LOKI_HOST`: URL where the Loki instance is accessible, it cannot be an IP address (`1.2.3.4`) nor a domain containing a custom port (`loki.example.com:31001`).
 A subdomain will work just fine (i.e loki.example.com)